-Women and Infant Care
+Woman and Infant Care Unit

 We want you to feel comfortable caring for your baby before you go home so please don’t hesitate to ask questions throughout your hospital stay.
-A daily discharge preparation class is offered to answer any additional questions.

 Babies who need more extensive care go to our Neonatal Intensive Care Unit.

-Safety and Security
+Safety and security

-Security Systems: Multiple security measures protect your baby’s safety during your stay, including our matching band system, electronic infant security system and cameras.
+Security systems: Multiple security measures protect your baby’s safety during your stay, including our matching band system, electronic infant security system and cameras.

-Staff Identification: All of our staff members wear name badges with a specific design that you’ll be able to recognize right away.
+Staff identification: All of our staff members wear name badges with a specific design that you’ll be able to recognize right away.

-Moving Baby: Each time we transport your baby outside of your room, we will place your baby in the bassinet.
+Moving baby: Each time we transport your baby outside of your room, we will place your baby in the bassinet.
 We ask that you do the same.

-In Case of Emergency: There are multiple emergency call devices in each room for your safety, including an intercom attached to the bed and emergency pull cords in your shower and next to your toilet so we can help you right away if you should suddenly feel sick or dizzy.
+In case of emergency: There are multiple emergency call devices in each room for your safety, including an intercom attached to the bed and emergency pull cords in your shower and next to your toilet so we can help you right away if you should suddenly feel sick or dizzy.

-Be sure to contact your healthcare insurance company as soon as possible after your baby is born so they will add your new baby to your insurance policy.
+Be sure to contact your health care insurance company as soon as possible after your baby is born so they will add your new baby to your insurance policy.
 In most plans, this does not happen automatically, so it’s important to call.